rwu527/SpaceExpander/README.md

 SpaceExpander is a web-based platform that allows users to input molecular structures and automatically generate Markush claims.
 It supports intelligent substructure analysis and systematic enumeration of chemical space for patent drafting and exploration.

-In addition to the online version, SpaceExpander also provides standalone executables compatible with Windows, macOS, and Linux.
-These can be used offline without any dependencies or installation.
+**Offline Usage**: Standalone executables are available for Windows, macOS, and Linux platforms.
+These provide full functionality without dependencies or installation.
 Download here:
 https://drive.google.com/drive/folders/1DNeaFxnVlkqT0lW7YxIK2sOQMCxz6SkM?usp=drive_link